top of page

 Riverline Concept Plan

-Conceptual design of The Riverline
+conceptual design of The Riverline

-Later in 2021, the project took another major step forward when the Land Conservancy hired Jeffrey Lebsack to be The Riverline Director.
+In 2021, the project took another major step forward when the Land Conservancy hired Jeffrey Lebsack to be The Riverline Director.
 With Jeff at the helm, The Riverline now had a full-time staff person with significant experience guiding similar projects to fruition, whose job is dedicated to moving The Riverline forward.

 Press Event

-In 2023, Molly Gadenz was hired as The Riverline’s Outreach Coordinator to develop and implement a variety of community-based programs, events, and other mechanisms for residents to get involved and give their input to help us shape this great public space.
+In 2023, Molly Gadenz was hired as The Riverline’s Outreach Coordinator to develop and implement a variety of community-based programs, events, and other mechanisms for residents to get involved and give their input to help shape this great public space.

 bottom of page